Kakatiya dynasty: Etymology and names

 Kakatiya inscriptions suggest that the family's name derives from the name of a place called Kakati.
-The Bayyaram tank inscription from the reign of Ganapati-deva states that the Kakatiya chief Venna (c.
+The Bayyaram tank inscription from the reign of Ganapati Deva states that the Kakatiya chief Venna (c.
 9th century) resided at Kakati, because of which his descendants came to be known as Kakatishas ("lords of Kakati").
-Ganapati-deva's Garavapadu charter traces the family's ancestry to Durjaya, a legendary chieftain of ancient Andhra and a descendant of Karikala Chola.
+Ganapati Deva's Garavapadu charter traces the family's ancestry to Durjaya, a legendary chieftain of ancient Andhra and a descendant of Karikala Chola.
 According to this account, Karikala arrived at Kakati during a hunting expedition, and set up his camp there.
 The modern identity of Kakati is uncertain: different historians have variously attempted to identify it with modern Kakati village in Karnataka and Kanker in Chhattisgarh.
 Siddheshvara-Charitra, a later literary work, states that the ancestors of the Kakatiya family lived at Kandarapura (identified with modern Kandhar in Maharashtra).
 However, no other evidence supports this tradition.
 Later, the Kakatiya capital Orugallu (present-day Warangal) was also called "Kakati-pura" ("Kakati town"), as attested by some inscriptions of the dynasty.

 Kumarasvami Somapithin, in his 15th-century commentary on Vidynatha's Prataparudra-Yashobhushanam or Prataparudriya states that the family was named after their tutelary goddess Kakati, a form of Durga.
 It is possible that the early Kakatiya chiefs resided at a place called Kakati, which had a shrine of their tutelary goddess.
 Although the Hindu mythological texts do not mention any such form of Durga, the worship of a goddess named Kakati is attested by several other sources.
 For example, Vallabharaya's Krida-bhiramamu mentions an image of Kakatamma ("Mother Kakati") in the Kakatiya capital Orugallu.
-The 16th century Shitap Khan inscription mentions the reinstallation of the image of goddess Jaganmatruka (mother of the universe) and the lotus seat of the Kakatirajya, which had been destroyed by the Turushkas (Turkic people).
+The 16th century Shitap Khan inscription mentions the reinstallation of the image of the Hindu goddess Jaganmatruka (mother of the universe) and the lotus seat of the Kakatirajya, which had been destroyed by the Turushkas (Turkic people).
 According to one theory, Kakati was originally a Jain goddess (possibly Padmavati) and later came to be regarded as a form of Durga.